Awhile back, we talked about 2 incidents in NYC where it took NYPD 84 rounds to stop an attacker.

 The most effective at-home training that we offer for visual learners is the Concealed Carry Masters DVD Course.
 It’s 9.5 hours on DVD that includes classroom instruction, follow along dry fire drills (think of a workout DVD…with a pistol) and live fire demonstrations.
 It costs less than 500 rounds of remanufactured 9mm and you can get it >HERE<

-These are both incredible values, but the cheapest and highest leverage at-home firearms training tools to help develop conditioned responses that you can depend on in a life or death situation are Dry Fire Training Cards and Dry Fire Fit.
-Both cost less than a single box of remanufactured 9mm.
+These are both incredible values, but the fastest, most affordable, and highest leverage at-home firearms training tools to help develop conditioned responses that you can depend on in a life or death situation is the Dry Fire Training Cards + 21 Day Alpha Shooter combo that you can get >HERE<.

 Questions?
 Comments?
 Sound off by commenting below.